healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 A few quick notes on other immersion blenders we tested:

-*   [Muller Ultra-Stick](https://healthykitchen101.com/blenders/reviews/mueller/mueller-ultra-stick-immersion-blender/): The Muller Ultra-Stick has a 500-watt motor suitable for light-duty blending and is budget-friendly.
-However, its performance isn’t consistent and it causes a lot of splashing, no matter how slowly you try to go.The included cup is also easily scratched.
+*   [Braun MultiQuick-5](https://healthykitchen101.com/blenders/reviews/braun/braun-multiquick-5-blender/): This blender is a strong performer, holding its own against some of the best blenders in our tests.
+Its design, though, leans towards the basic side.
+It might not catch the eye but it is certainly a good fit if you value pure performance over high-end features.
 *   [Cuisinart Smart Stick](https://healthykitchen101.com/blenders/reviews/cuisinart/cuisinart-csb-175/): This is a budget option that often struggles with hard ingredients like frozen fruits.
 However, it still provides consistent performance for lighter-duty tasks and offers good value for the money.
-*   [BELLA 10-speed](https://healthykitchen101.com/blenders/reviews/bella/bella-10-speed/): The blender is a valuable option if you are willing to compromise on heavy blending performance and a little bit of comfort.
-Its 350-watt motor lets you blend, puree, or grind with acceptable results while the solid body offers a reasonably comfortable, non-slip grip.
+*   [KOIOS 4-in-1](https://healthykitchen101.com/blenders/reviews/koios/koios-4-in-1-immersion/): The blender is a valuable option if you are willing to compromise on heavy-duty performance.
+Its 400-watt motor lets you blend, puree, or grind with acceptable results while the solid body offers a reasonably comfortable, non-slip grip.

 Factors to Consider
 -------------------